bioinfo-core-BGU/NeatSeq-Flow-GUI/Tutorial.md

       <img src="https://raw.githubusercontent.com/bioinfo-core-BGU/NeatSeq-Flow-GUI/master/doc/Load_Sample_file.gif" width="650">

-      - In the 'Samples' Tab click on the 'Load Sample File' button, then choose the work-flow's sample file 'Samples_conda.nsfs' and click open.
+      - Click on the 'Load Sample File' button, then choose the work-flow's sample file 'Samples_conda.nsfs' and click open.

       - You can edit the names of the samples by clicking on the sample name.
       - You can remove a sample/project file by clicking the 'Remove' button.